 Tired of manually clipping your dog’s nails?
 Then you’ll be happy to hear that dog nail grinders are capable of trimming them safely with no effort.
 They are powered rotary instruments that come in rechargeable, corded, or battery powered versions.
 Prior to nail grinders becoming the norm, pet groomers used to rely on rotary tools like the Dremel to perform a similar task.

 In this case, old habits don’t die hard since Dremels are still very popular today.
 The reason for this is because Dremel type tools generally are more versatile and powerful.
 Furthermore, plenty of dog owners already have some sort of rotary tool in their household that can substitute as a nail grinder.
+See our review of the best dog nail grinders below.

 Why Use a Dog Nail Grinder?